Heap Sort

 Helper Function:

-maintains the max heap property- Compares parent with children and swaps if necessary
+_heapifymaintains the max heap property- Compares parent with children and swaps if necessary

 - Recursively maintains heap property